 As a society, we are more interconnected than ever before.
 This makes it necessary to raise children to be aware of our world.
 The awareness of different cultures, traditions, and perspectives from around is part of global citizenship.
 You’ll find that global citizenship is an intrinsic part of Global Digital Citizenship.

-A broad understanding of such perspectives and their economic, environmental, political and social components helps foster better communication skills in our children.
-Here are 13 apps available on the market today that help promote better global awareness in our youth.
+A broad understanding of such perspectives and the economic, environmental, political and social components helps foster better communication skills in our children.
+Here are 13 apps available on the market today that help you with teaching better global awareness in our youth.

 13 Apps for Exploring Global Citizenship

-Barefoot World Atlas is an app that offers an interactive ability to view indigenous people, animals and topics of interest.
+Barefoot World Atlas is an app that offers an interactive ability to view indigenous people, animals, and other topics of global interest.
 It can be used on Apple products.

 Join Star Trek: The Next Generation actor LeVar Burton for a whole different kind of adventure.
 Children can enjoy reading literature from different viewpoints and cultures from this app.
-It’s tailored for those aged 6-8.
+It’s tailored for learners aged 6-8.
 It offers a library from a trusted source for easy alignment with state standards.
-It requires a minimum of iOS 6 and can be used on an iPAD.
+It requires a minimum of iOS 6 and can be used on the iPad.

 The Google Earth app allows children to zoom around the earth, exploring the layers and even submitting eye-level photos.
 Iconic images are also available to view, and the city entries include access to YouTube videos.
 Google Earth can be used on Apple devices and Android and may require some adult supervision.